Optimizing multigrid reduction-in-time (MGRIT) and Parareal coarse-grid operators for linear advection: Preliminaries

 \begin{corollary} For periodic boundary conditions applied to \eqref{eq:PDE}, the time-stepping operator $\Phi$ in \eqref{eq:time_stepping} can be written as the product of a sparse circulant matrix and the inverse of a sparse circulant matrix.
 In the case of an ERK scheme, $\Phi$ is simply a sparse circulant matrix. \end{corollary} \begin{proof} For periodic boundaries, the finite-difference spatial discretizations ${\cal L}$ are sparse and circulant, and noting that circulant matrices are closed under addition and multiplication, the result follows immediately from the rational form of $\Phi$ in \eqref{eq:Phi_rational}. \end{proof}

 The CFL number for Runge-Kutta finite-difference discretizations of \eqref{eq:PDE} is defined as

 The explicit discretizations considered here suffer from a CFL limit, for which a necessary condition for numerical stability is $c \leq c_{\rm max}$.
 Values of $c_{\rm max}$ can be computed from the Runge-Kutta stability function and the eigenvalues of $\Delta t {\cal L}$, and are given in Table~\ref{tab:CFL_limits}.
-Throughout this paper, experiments using ERK discretizations will employ a CFL fraction---ratio of CFL number to CFL limit---of 85\%, $c = 0.85c_{\max}$, since it is a significant fraction of the CFL limit and, so, it is realistic of what would be used for regular time-stepping.
+Throughout this paper, experiments using ERK discretizations will employ a CFL fraction---ratio of CFL number to CFL limit---of 85\%, $c = 0.85c_{\max}$, since it is realistic of what would be used for regular time-stepping.
 In all SDIRK experiments, a CFL number of $c = 4$ is used.
-All of the SDIRK+U schemes considered here are unconditionally stable since the real components of the eigenvalues of the circulant matrices $\Delta t {\cal L} \in \mathbb{R}^{n_x \times n_x}$ are non-positive independently of $n_x$, which means they lie in the stability region of any L-stable Runge-Kutta method.
+All of the SDIRK+U schemes considered here are unconditionally stable since the eigenvalues of the circulant matrices $\Delta t {\cal L} \in \mathbb{R}^{n_x \times n_x}$ lie in the left-half plane, which means they are contained in the stability region of any L-stable Runge-Kutta method.
 A wave speed of $\alpha = 1$ is used in all experiments.

 To demonstrate the accuracy of the discretizations used here and to emphasize that the high-order methods faithfully represent the non-dissipative nature of \eqref{eq:PDE}, computed discretization errors are shown in Figure~\ref{fig:discretization_errors}.
+The high-order methods stand in stark contrast with the first-order SDIRK1+U1 (right-hand panel), which has yet to reach its asymptotic convergence rate of one, because it possesses significant numerical diffusivity.